-Orroral Valley in the A.C.T. (scientific satellites);
+Orroral Valley in the A.C.T. (scientific satellites):

-Honeysuckle Creek in the A.C.T. (manned space flights, particularly the 'man on the moon' Apollo project);
+Honeysuckle Creek in the A.C.T. (manned space flights).

 Tidbinbilla in the A.C.T. (deep space probes and manned space flights).
-Construction of a 210 ft tracking antenna is proceeding at this station: it is scheduled for completion in 1973.
+Construction of a 64 metre tracking antenna, to augment the existing 26 metre antenna, was completed in 1972.

 An extensive communications system links the tracking stations with the control centres in the United States of America.
-At all five stations the responsibility is vested in a station director who is a senior officer of the Department of Supply.
-Tidbinbilla, Honeysuckle Creek and Carnaryon, play an important part in the communications network during the Apollo moon-landing missions.
+At all stations the responsibility is vested in a station director who is a senior officer of the Department of Supply.

-Under the Australian Government's policy of using the resources of private industry wherever possible, contracts for operation and maintenance services at the stations have been let as follows: Amalgamated Wireless (A'asia) Ltd, (Carnarvon and Orroral Valley, Tidbinbilla and Island Lagoon), and Standard Telephones and Cables Pty Ltd (Honey suckle Creek).
-NASA expenditure on operations in Australia for the period July 1970 to June 1971 was \$11.5 million.
+Under the Australian Government's policy of using the resources of private industry wherever possible, contracts for operation and maintenance services at the stations have been let as follows: Amalgamated Wireless (A'asia) Ltd, (Carnarvon, Orroral Valley and Tidbinbilla), and Standard Telephones and Cables Pty Ltd (Honeysuckle Creek).
+NASA expenditure on operations in Australia for the period July 1971 to June 1972 was \$12.0 million.